How to Help an Oxy Addict

 Time

 The time to talk is as important as the place.
-The most important time to have the talk is when they are sober.
+The most important time to talk is when they are sober.
 There is no point in talking to them while they are actively using narcotics.
 Other important factors are:

-• It is good to talk after something bad has happened such as an accident or encounter with the law.
+• It is good to talk after something bad has happened, such as an accident or encounter with the law.

 • Talk to them while you and they have some time.
 You do not want to be rushed.